 As the gaming industry continuing to grow at such a rapid rate – the competitive side, in particular – so too does our interest.
 Earlier this week, the ActiveWin team were invited along to Pure Technology Group’s flagship competitive gaming tournament, Pure Esports.

 Their strong industry connections meant they were well-placed to enter into the esports arena and the digital focus made ActiveWin a perfect fit.

 This was the opening date in a series of multi-industry events that PTG has lined up for 2020, so make sure to keep an eye out for what they have in store next.

-Hosted at Duke Studios multi-purpose events and workspace, Pure Esports was an invitation-only tournament, with just two spots on the roster up for grabs.
-With that in mind, we knew we had to put our best foot forward and select two top gamers that could fly the flag for the ActiveWin family.
-Step up, Cyrus Bulsara and Danny Jones, two of the biggest gaming enthusiasts from our SEO and content team, who would be in for a night of fun, entertainment and, hopefully, some top pro gamer prizes.
+Hosted at Duke Studios, Pure Esports was an invitation-only tournament, with just two spots on the roster up for grabs.
+We knew we had to put our best foot forward and selected two top gamers to fly the flag for ActiveWin.

-Next up was HP, who showcased its well-established pre-built gaming PC- the Obelisk – and two of its newest laptops; the HP Elite Dragonfly and the Omen X. The ‘lighter than air’ Dragonfly is designed primarily for business and professional purposes, the Omen X is for high-end PC gaming, and this newest model in the line of products certainly seems like it’s living up to that reputation.
+Next up was HP, who showcased their well-established gaming PC series, the Obelisk, as well as two new laptops: the Elite Dragonfly and the Omen X. The ‘lighter than air’ Dragonfly is designed primarily for business and professional purposes, the Omen X for high-end PC gaming.

 Let the Games Begin